- by Liffity

 So, these are some things which you should know about Buddhists prayers flags before hanging them up.

-With hundreds of years' history, hanging prayer flag has become a traditional customs in Tibetan regions, which is a self-cultivation way.
+With hundreds of years' history, hanging prayer flag has become a traditional custom in Tibetan regions, which is a self-cultivation way.
 They believe that God will help those who hang prayer flags.

 Related Articles & Posts